-A traditional French market town, not too well known by the Brits.
+A traditional market town, not too well known outside France.
 The pistes are quiet and the prices quite reasonable.
 We just wish it was 1000 metres higher.

 Essential Advice for the Perfect Trip

 The ski history of La Clusaz dates back to 1907 when it first welcomed tourists into town.
 The following year, local lad Pierre-Noel Vittoz, experimented with skis and an invention called Le Paret – the first ever snowbike.
 Skiing really took off after the World War II, with the first chair opening in 1956.
 Prior to this, skiers used to use rope-tows pulled by carthorses.
 The popularity of La Clusaz increased through the 1960s, not just with locals but also for people from all over France and Switzerland.

 The proximity of Geneva – just 60 minutes’ drive – has in more recent years increased the number of British skiers, although the resort is still predominantly French.

 The village itself is traditional and pretty.
 It is based around a main town square and an early 19th-century church, with traditional wooden buildings housing sports shops and boutiques, some lively bars and restaurants, and a couple of night clubs.
 The atmosphere is relaxed and welcoming in all the bars and restaurants, many of the bars featuring live music.

 La Clusaz invests annually in new hotels, regraded runs and new snow-cannons to ensure the resort can keep running even during bad snow years.
 In recent years it replaced several old lifts, as well as adding a telemix six-person chair-bubble lift.
 Considering the small size of the town – it has just 2,000 inhabitants – it is interesting to note that there are several high-profile names amongst the local skiers, such as Vincent Vittoz (World Cup cross-country medal winner) and Candide Thovex (X-Games gold medal winner).